 - A Flood Warning is in effect along the Huron River near Hamburg in Livingston County

-DETROIT – Welcome to Sunday evening and Memorial Day weekend, Motown!
+DETROIT – Welcome to Sunday and Memorial Day weekend, Motown!

 Sunday night will be mostly cloudy, warm and muggy.
-Overnight lows will be in the upper 60s.
+Overnight lows in the upper 60s.

 Welcome to Memorial Day, Monday!
 Commemorations, parades and gatherings will have dry conditions in the morning and midday.
 Temperatures rise quickly from the 60s in the morning to the middle and upper 80s in the afternoon.
 The record high temperature is 90°F, set in 2012.
 If the mercury does not rise that high, it will feel like it.
 Showers and thunderstorms bloom again in the heat of the afternoon.

 Tuesday, Wednesday and Thursday have the same summer-like pattern.
 It will be in the middle and upper 80s each day.
 Tuesday and Wednesday have a chance of on and off showers and thunderstorms each afternoon.
 Thursday has a more likely chance of showers and thunderstorm activity.